 Here are Part B enrollment scenarios where people often make mistakes, in order of severity (high to low):

 You’re eligible for Medicare but purchase an individual plan

 Individual market plans – including those on HealthCare.gov – weren’t designed or intended for use by people who qualify for Medicare – and it’s illegal for someone to knowingly sell you one of these plans if they know you have Medicare.
 There are exceptions – primarily for recent immigrants who don’t yet qualify for Medicare – but for most Medicare-eligible people, an individual market plan, purchased on or off an exchange, is a bad deal.

+In general, it’s not recommended that you keep an individual market plan in addition to Medicare.
 Medicare is the primary payer if you also have individual market coverage, and does not coordinate benefits in that situation (the way it would if you had an employer-sponsored plan instead).
 You also will lose any opportunity to enroll using a special enrollment period for Part B.